SoumyabrataKundu/TNDsen/README.md

 # TNDsen

-This repository contains the package associated with the method described in ''Senstivity Analysis for Test Negative Design''.
+This repository contains the package associated with the method described in ''Senstivity Analysis for the Test-Negative Design''.

 ## Software Requirements